Skip to Content

 I honestly can’t get over this view!

-Lunch and snacks – There is nowhere to buy food along the Routeburn Track even at the huts.
-We all get hangry sometimes so it’s best to bring plenty of food!
+Lunch and snacks – There is nowhere to buy food along the Routeburn Track, even at the huts.
+We all get hangry sometimes, so it’s best to bring plenty of snacks!

-Wet weather gear – The weather on the Routeburn Track is unpredictable.
-It can rain any day of the year especially on The Divide Shelter side of the trail.
-Always bring a wet weather layer!
-To be honest it’s one of the better trails to hike in the rain in Queenstown.
+Wet weather gear – The weather on this trail is unpredictable.
+It can rain any day of the year, especially on The Divide Shelter side of the trail.
+Always bring a wet weather layer.

 Hiking poles – I need hiking poles!
 My knees always struggle hiking downhill and hiking poles save them.
 If you too get sore knees, bring some along!

-The Routeburn Shelter is the most popular starting point for day hikes on the Routeburn Track.
+The Routeburn Shelter is the most popular starting point for day hikes.
 The reason for this is that Routeburn Shelter is only a 15-minute drive from Glenorchy and 1 hour from Queenstown.
 There are multiple day hikes you can do from here and I’ll mention them below ranging from easiest to hardest.

 Bridal Veil Falls